Transitions

 Moving from day to night.
 Sleep state to awake.
 Seasonal transitions.
 Childhood, puberty, adulthood, and elderhood.
 Emotional transitions such as anger to calm.
 Transitions involving death, trauma, illness and family.

 During these transitions, do you ever feel as though you are experiencing a dreamlike or delusional state while awake?
 Or as if you are living as someone else?
-Would you describe that altered state as disquieting, peaceful, arduous, otherworldly?
+Would you describe that altered state as disquieting, peaceful, arduous, or otherworldly?

 The Disquieting State of Flux

-When visiting a German concentration camp for the first time in 1985, I felt as if in an altered state of reality.
+When visiting a German concentration camp for the first time in 1985, I felt as if I were in an altered state of reality.
 My senses took me to another time when that space was not at all eerily quiet as it was in 1985.
 It was instead chaotic and alarming.
 I could literally smell the death and despair.
 The experience was an uncomfortable transition from what I considered my reality to that of a perilous time in history.

 I levitate back to that perilous time and feel the intensity in my bones.
 Having visited numerous concentration camps since, I still feel that same intensity of all that came before me.

 Living an altered experience is how I often feel, more so in the past than now.
-I will ask myself, "Is this really happening to me or is it my imagination playing tricks?"
+I will ask myself, "Is this really happening to me, or is it my imagination playing tricks?"

 Could it be that I am not in touch with my body and soul?
-Or does it mean just the opposite; that I am totally in sync realizing I am transitioning with the will of the wind?
+Or does it mean just the opposite, that I am totally in sync, realizing I am transitioning with the will of the wind?

 My Studio and Liminality